Rami-Alkhateeb/RamiKaizen/Ledger.md

 This ledger object is placed in the object every time an object is created in the "contact" collection with the type "Internal Company".

 ### Tenant Ledger
-This ledger tuple is inserted every time a tuple is inserted to "tenancy" table.
-During the insertion of the ledger tuple, "tenant" field should be populated with the id of the tenancy tuple inserted.
+This ledger object is a sub-object of the tenancy object [Tenancy](Tenancy) in the database.

 ### Landlord Ledger
-This ledger tuple is inserted every time a tuple is inserted to "landlord" table.
-During the insertion of the ledger tuple, "landlord" field should be populated with the id of the landlord tuple inserted.
+This ledger object is a sub-object of the landlord object [Landlord](Landlord) in the database.

 ### Landlord Service Charge Ledger
-This ledger tuple is inserted every time a tuple is inserted to "landlord" table.
-During the insertion of the ledger tuple, "landlord" field should be populated with the id of the landlord tuple inserted and the "unit" field should be populated with the "unit_id" of the landlord tuple inserted.
+This ledger object is a sub-object of the landlord object [Landlord](Landlord) in the database.

 ### Project Ledger
-This ledger tuple is inserted every time a tuple is inserted to "project" table.
-During the insertion of the ledger tuple, "project" field should be populated with the id of the project tuple inserted.
+This ledger object is a sub-object of the project object [Project](Project) in the database.

 ### Owners Association Ledger
-This ledger tuple is inserted every time a tuple is inserted to "project" table.
-During the insertion of the ledger tuple, "project" field should be populated with the id of the project tuple inserted.
+This ledger object is a sub-object of the project object [Project](Project) in the database.

 ### Vendor Ledger
-This ledger tuple is inserted every time a tuple is inserted to "contact" table with the type "Vendor Company".
-During the insertion of the ledger tuple, "company" field should be populated with the id of the contact tuple inserted.
+This ledger object is placed in the object every time an object is created in the "contact" collection with the type "Vendor Company".